 The applicant has provided the requisite public notices.
-Notice to required landowners within 200 feet of the above referenced parcel was completed on February 3, 2022.
-Newspaper public notice was completed on February 3, 2022.
-The application was designated as complete on the Commission's website on July 28, 2022.
-The Commission's public comment period closed on August 12, 2022.
+Notice to required land owners within 200 feet of the above referenced parcel was completed on July 28, 2022.
+Newspaper public notice was completed on August 2, 2022.
+The application was designated as complete on the Commission's website on August 29, 2022.
+The Commission's public comment period closed on September 9, 2022.
 No public comment was submitted to the Commission regarding this application.

-1. Except as modified by the below conditions, the proposed development shall adhere to the plan, consisting of seven sheets, prepared by Schaeffer Nassar Scheidegg Consulting Engineers, all sheets dated December 6, 2021 and revised to July 19, 2022.
+- 1. Except as modified by the below conditions, the proposed development shall adhere to the plan, consisting of 28 sheets, prepared by Marathon Engineering and Environmental Services and all sheets dated December 7, 2021 and revised to September 13, 2022. - 2.
+Disposal of any construction debris or excess fill may only occur at an appropriately licensed facility.

-- 2. Disposal of any construction debris or excess fill may only occur at an appropriately licensed facility. - 3.
-Any proposed revegetation shall adhere to the "Vegetation" standards of the CMP.
+- 3. Any proposed revegetation shall adhere to the "Vegetation" standards of the CMP.
 Where appropriate, the applicant is encouraged to utilize the following Pinelands native grasses for revegetation: Switch grass, Little bluestem and Broom-sedge. - 4.
-Prior to any development, the applicant shall obtain any other necessary permits and approvals. - 5.
-The proposed development shall be located at least 110 feet from the isolated wetland located northwest of the parcel and at least 300 feet from all other wetlands. - 6.
-Prior to receipt of a certificate of occupancy for the proposed 10,780 square foot addition to the Milanesi Elementary School, a recorded copy of a deed consolidating the three existing lots into one lot shall be submitted to the Pinelands Commission.
+Prior to any development, the applicant shall obtain any other necessary permits and approvals.